Pathgather/pulsey/README.md

 - on screenresize (and probably scroll) don't want highlight-back element to have a transition duration (currently lags and looks bad)
 - tooltip needs to be based off the outside of the pulsey target, not off the center
 - only want to transition underlay on dotclick() and close() (not nextStep())
+- nextLabel doesn't change to 'finish' when removeStepOnClick is false